-Since this week’s theme is, apparently, “Just How Self Indulgent Can Steve Be” I proudly present one of the seminal comic books of my childhood, Fantasy Masterpieces #11.
-I always had a soft spot for comics that offered a rich masala of reprints of comics I hadn’t been around for the first time around.
-And when that’s what you were looking for you just couldn’t beat Marvel.
-All of their Annuals were cool, but nothing was cooler than Fantasy Masterpieces, the title which specialized in those kind of reprints.
-Marvel was never afraid of using a little undeserved hyperbole when it came to naming their comics, but in this case they got it right; as far as I’m concerned these were in fact actual comic book masterpieces.
+Since this week’s theme is apparently “Just How Self Indulgent Steve Can be” I proudly present one of the seminal comic books of my youth, Fantasty Masterpieces #11.
+I always had a soft spot for reprint comics that offered up a rich masala of material I hadn’t been around for the first time they were around and back in the 1960′s when it came to that you just couldn’t beat Marvel.
+And nothing was cooler than Fantasy Masterpieces.
+Marvel was never afraid of using undeserved hyperbole when it came to naming their comics in this case they got it right; as far as I’m concerned these were in fact actual comic book masterpieces.

 I mean, just check out the contents of this issue…